Do Not Harm The Protester: Three Hours At A Donald Trump Rally

 The gym floor in front of the stage is filled with coat-wearing Iowans expecting the star of the show to arrive at any moment.
 Hundreds of smarter people fill the bleachers to the left of the stage.
 Surely this is not their first rodeo.

-Trump's ideas may divide, but his rallies certainly unite.
+If Trump's ideas divide, his rallies certainly unite.
 Three young women wearing Bernie Sanders shirts take a selfie near a man whose embroidered leather jacket leaves no doubt which side of the ballot will feel the press of his pencil.

 "It's so great to see all you people with the hats, the shirts, and the signs!
 Mr. Trump paid for everything you're wearing!"
 The first speaker, the runner-up on the third season of Trump's business reality show The Apprentice, is apparently unaware of the thriving underground market for Trump merchandise.